KengoTODA/sonar-update-center-action/README.md

 ## Which kind of PAT (Personal Access Token) you need to use

-To operate the following operation, you need to [create a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with the `public_repo` permission:
+You need to [create a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with the `public_repo` permission, to operate the following operations:

 1. Fork the [sonar-update-center-properties repo](https://github.com/SonarSource/sonar-update-center-properties) into your GitHub account
 2. Pull the default branch from [sonar-update-center-properties repo](https://github.com/SonarSource/sonar-update-center-properties) and push it to the repo in your GitHub account